 In addition, he suggests folks with flare-ups consider a "free and clear" product, like Vanicream, which is formulated for sensitive skin and contains lower alcohol and no parabens.
 "Use it every other day," Dr. Desai says.

 If it's still bothering you?
 "Try an over-the-counter cortisone cream," Dr. Hartman says.
 (Cortisone-10 is a popular choice.)
 "Or ask your physician — I often prescribe a topical anti-inflammatory product [to patients with contact dermatitis]."
+Another option is to get an allergy patch test to pinpoint the specific ingredient that is bothering you.

 2. Pit Stains